 —Veronica M. Eid, Adjunct Professor of French, Delaware University

-Alan R. Hoffman obtained his BA in history from Yale College, where he studied under Professor Edmund Morgan, before earning a JD from Harvard Law School; and he has practiced law in Boston for 40 years.
+Alan R. Hoffman obtained his BA in history from Yale where he studied under Professor Edmund Morgan, before earning a JD at Harvard Law School.
+He practiced law in Boston for 50 years.
 An avid reader of early American history, he “discovered” Lafayette in 2002 and spent two years – 2003 to 2005 – translating Auguste Levasseur’s Lafayette in America in 1824 and 1825, the first-hand account of Lafayette’s Farewell Tour of America written by his private secretary.
 This translation was published in 2006 and is in its third printing.
-Hoffman has lectured widely on Lafayette – approximately 150 talks – and has spoken in each of the 24 states that Lafayette visited during the Farewell Tour.
-He has lectured on Lafayette in these venues:
+Hoffman has lectured widely on Lafayette – over 200 talks – and has spoken in each of the 24 states (and Washington DC) which Lafayette visited during the Farewell Tour, as well as La Grange, Texas and Lafayette and Denver, Colorado.